nguyenkhacthe94/portfolio/posts/database_optimization.md

 2. Verify report screens.
 3. Check data exports to other systems.

-If any issue arose, the data must be restored (thankfully, there were no problems).
+If any issue arose, the data would need to be restored (thankfully, there were no problems).

 ---